patternfly/patternfly-org/packages/v4/src/content/accessibility/expandable-section/expandable-section.md

 content.
 When the expandable content is detached from the expandable section toggle, the expandable content's `id` should be set as the value of the expandable section toggle's `aria-controls` attribute.

-The following props/attributes have been added for you or are customizable in PatternFly:
+The following props/attributes have been added for you and are customizable in PatternFly:

 | React component         | React prop            | Which HTML element it appears on in markup     | Explanation                                                                   |
 |-------------------------|-----------------------|------------------------------------------------|-------------------------------------------------------------------------------|